 The lovely Húsavík - the Whale Watching Capital of Iceland

-Húsavíkurkirkja church and whale watching in HúsavíkWhen travelling in North-Iceland, I would recommend visiting the lovely town Húsavík on the Tjörnes peninsula, and maybe join a whale watching tour as Húsavík has been nicknamed the Whale watching capital of Iceland.
+Húsavíkurkirkja church and whale watching in HúsavíkWhen travelling in North Iceland, I would recommend visiting the lovely town of Húsavík on the Tjörnes peninsula, and maybe joining a whale-watching tour, as Húsavík is nicknamed the whale-watching capital of Iceland.

 And now Húsavík has become famous for the film The Eurovision Song Contest: the Story of the Fire Saga.
-Húsavík is also the town where my grandmother was born, so it is very dear to me.
+Húsavík is also the town where my grandmother and her 14 siblings were born, so it is very dear to me.

 Top photo: Húsavíkurkirkja church and whale